 Sir Rex de Charembac Nan Kivell (1898-1977) was born at Christchurch, New Zealand, and educated at New Brighton Public School and Christchurch Technical College.
 He worked as a bookbinder before enlisting in the New Zealand Expeditionary Force in 1916.
 He was discharged in England in 1919, never having seen action, and was employed as a judge’s marshal for some years.
 He became interested in archaeology and took part in the La Tène excavations in Wiltshire.

 There are about 5000 books, pamphlets and periodicals in the Nan Kivell Collection.
-They were mostly published in the period 1770–1900, although there is also a substantial number of historical works dating from the twentieth century.
-The collection largely relates to Australia, New Zealand and the Pacific (including Antarctica), but there are also works on English literature and other extraneous subjects.
+They were mostly published in the period 1770-1900, although there are a substantial number of historical works dating from the twentieth century.
+The collection largely relates to Australia, New Zealand and the Pacific including Antarctica, but there are also works on English literature and other extraneous subjects.
 One of the earliest works is a first edition of Sir Walter Raleigh’s The History of the World (2 vols, 1614).

 The subject range of the collection is extremely broad and it includes many of the most celebrated works dealing with the discovery and colonisation of Australia and New Zealand.
 Among the many areas of strength are voyages, maritime exploration, James Cook, travel, settlement, emigration, convicts and transportation, shipping and shipwrecks, missions, trade, almanacs, directories, ethnography, Australian Aborigines, Maori language and culture, Maori Wars, bushrangers, goldfields, the Tichborne Case, memoirs, flora and fauna, and novels.
 In addition to the works on Australia and New Zealand, there are books dealing with early European contact with Fiji, Hawaii, the Marquesas, Pitcairn Island, Samoa, Tahiti, Tonga and other island groups.